-I originally wrote and posted this part of the article two years ago, on a different writers website, where it received this review:
+I originally wrote and posted this part of the article three years ago, on a different writers website, where it received this review:

 “It's a pity I don't live in your city, I would attend your Life Nativity.
 I see you think that you will have more than enough food and some people can take some home.
 May I suggest donating this food to a homeless shelter, or make more than enough so some of these poor people will have something to eat?
 Jesus will be very happy and smile at you.”

 “We do have our own food pantry, that's open to anyone in need.
 Also, the dinner is always open to the public, and people in need do show up.

 Back in 2012, we had a pre Thanksgiving dinner about one week after Hurricane Sandy struck Long Island, and it was a difficult time for all of us.
 That dinner was actually the first hot meal that some of the people had to eat, since the storm struck.